 In addition to international solo appearances and chamber music projects with artists and partners as diverse as the Sonar Quartet, Julia Hülsmann Trio, Jörg Widmann, the Turkish percussionist Burhan Öcal and the Iranian Kamancheh player Kayhan Kalhor, Kazakh Zhirau player Ulzhan Baybussinova, Czech violnist and vocalist Iva Bittová, vocalist David Moss, clarinettist Oguz Büyükberber, visual artists Damian and Delaine Le Bas, composer and conductor Andrea Molino; Marc Sinan has also performed as a soloist with orchestras such as the Royal Philharmonic Orchestra, the Dresdner Sinfoniker and the No Borders Orchestra.

 In 2016 Marc Sinan produced the two radio plays OKSUS and TEPEGÖZ, based on his two stage performances.
-In 2017 he presented the world premiere of his staged concert I EXIST – to Rajasthan featuring musicians from different European countries and from India with and without Romani-roots.
+In 2017 he presented the world premiere of his staged concert I EXIST – to Rajasthan featuring musicians from diverse European countries and India with and without Romani-roots.

 Marc Sinan currently lives and works in Berlin, Germany.